immcantation/scoper/docs/topics/spectralClones.md

 3 in nucleotide space.

 max_n
-:   The maximum number of N's to permit in the junction sequence before excluding the record from clonal assignment.
-Default is set to be `"NULL"` for no action.
+:   the maximum number of N's to permit in the junction sequence before excluding the record from clonal assignment.
+Default is set to be zero.
+Set it as `"NULL"` for no action.

 threshold
 :   the upper-limit cut-off for clonal grouping.